FileFighter/ClientSetup/README.md

 You are good to go, and you can skip to [Installing FileFighter](#Installing-FileFighter).

 To install **Docker** on Unix you can either use [snap](https://www.howtogeek.com/660193/how-to-work-with-snap-packages-on-linux/) or [apt](<https://en.wikipedia.org/wiki/APT_(software)>) as a package manager.
-With snap its easier but of course it's not always possible to use snap.
+With snap, it's easier but of course it's not always possible to use snap.

 #### Install with Snap